mad654/php-time-invoice/README.md

 ### todos until next merge

-- make invoice recipient configurable and remove details from code
-- make payment informations configurable and remove details from code
-- make static entries in @the beginning configurable
-- app.ini should be checked in as app.ini.dist and copied during `make build`
 - refactor SimpleWorkingHour to SimpleProduct
 - how to use section
 - how to extend data source section